Includes lodging, land/air transportation, flightseeing tours, dogsledding, meals

 This is a day we can use instead of Day 4 for a bear camp day or the Seward activities, if weather or other circumstances prevent us from going earlier.
 (You may even be stuck in bear camp an extra day due to weather…how fantastically sad…).
 Otherwise, this is a day divided between a short wildlife land tour and return to Anchorage in the evening.
 As mentioned before, it is very wise to have buffer time built into the tour like this for the unforeseen circumstances mentioned above.
 If weather or light hasn’t been cooperative, this might be the day that makes up for it with great light!

 Depending on group size and preferences, and/or light and weather, we will work our way after breakfast around the peninsula and eventually back to Anchorage in the evening for dinner.
 We’ll reminisce a bit about your experiences, share some life-thrilling photos, and wish you our very best until perhaps another visit!
+We will drop you off at your choice of lodging (note that this night is not included in your 5-day/4 night tour).

 (Note: If one or more participants want to stay longer on the Peninsula, we can make arrangements for additional lodging stays at your existing lodge in Kenai or Seward, or give you suggestions for other locations or activities.
 You are not obligated to return to Anchorage with the rest of the group.)